tbrowder/Mi6-Helper/README.md

 DESCRIPTION
 ===========

-Note this is API 2 and its approach has changed significantly since the author has had much more experience using **App::Mi6**.
+Note this module has changed significantly since the author has had much more experience using **App::Mi6**.
 For example, accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!

 **CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.

-this module installs a Raku executable named `mi6-helper` which is designed for the following modes of operation:
+This module installs a Raku executable named `mi6-helper` which is designed for the following modes of operation:

 lint
 ----

-Checks the contents of the "resources" list in the 'META6.json' and the distibution's './resources' directory agree.
+Checks the contents of the "resources" list in the 'META6.json' file and the distibution's './resources' directory agree.
 Modifies them as necessary, displays the proposed changes, and prompts the user for permission to make the changes.

 new
 ---